 The party, meanwhile, said these protests would settle down.
 “These things do happen,” state Congress President D Gundu Rao told News18.
 “Within the next few days, you will see the issues settling down.
 Congress is a huge family, and we can always accommodate them in other positions.
 The party will look after you, take care of you.”

 On Sunday, the Congress announced a list of 218 candidates for the Assembly elections due in Karnataka on May 12.
+Chief Minister Siddaramaiah will contest from Chamundeshwari while his son Yatheendra will be party’s candidate from Varuna.
+Both the seats are in Mysuru district.
 The party will announce candidates for five seats later and will support an ally in one seat.
 The state has 224 Assembly constituencies.